arthurkay/scraper/README.md

 Scraper is a SysAdmin tool that connects to your MySQL database and checks for specific records to clean up your file system

+## DEPENDENCY

+Requires mysql.connector module to work with the database.

 ## CONCLUSION

 This tool is still under development, for any queries and contributions.
-Contact ['mailto:arthur@kalikiti.net'](Arthur) => arthur@kalikiti.net
+Contact ['mailto:arthur@kalikiti.net'](Arthur)